Senate Research Center S.B. 166

 The 78th Legislature, Regular Session, 2003, passed S.B.
 1477 which allows certain persons who have successfully completed the terms of a deferred adjudication sentence to petition the sentencing court for a nondisclosure order.
 The legislation has attracted considerable public and legal interest over the past two years.

 Shortly after its passage, an unintended consequence of the approved language was discovered.
 An amendment to Article 55.03, Code of Criminal Procedure, allows the Texas Department of Public Safety to retain and disseminate records that have been duly ordered by the courts to be expunged.

 Such disclosure was not intended and is in clear conflict with Article 55.04, Code of Criminal Procedure, which provides that release of records ordered to be expunged is an offense.

-S.B.
+As proposed, S.B.
 166 provides a remedy to the problem posed by the amended article and charges the Department of Public Safety with taking corrective actions retroactive to the bill's effective date.

 SECTION BY SECTION ANALYSIS